 Meanwhile, the hemp yaw lines being hydroscopic, their absorption of the rain, and water on the ground, was rapidly reducing their natural insulating quality.
 The mooring cable had just begun to be winched out through the spindle when a gust came up on the bow, pulling the starboard line banjo-tight and slackening the port line.
 The bridge rang up power from the aft engine cars, the forward engines having been idling in reverse to guard against any possible over-riding the mast.
 Morrison started recording again, “The back motors of the ship.. ” when he voice starts trailing off, “…are just holding it, uh…” indicating something is attracting his attention.

 As later research showed, two things had happened almost at the same time: the hydroscopic manila nose lines had had taken about 170 seconds to absorb enough moisture to become conductive.
-Directly connected to the ship’s frame, the tonnage of girder structure was at that moment instantly grounded.
-Then, the revving aft diesel engine’s exhaust, as always rich with charged electrons, was carried (by the gust they were trying to counteract) toward the stern, against the starboard side.
+Directly connected to the ship’s frame, the tonnage of girder structure was at that moment instantaneously grounded.
+Also, the revving aft diesel engine’s exhaust, then as always rich with a charged electron stream, was carried (by the gust they were trying to counteract) toward the stern, against the starboard side.
 Joining the already enormous visible corona gathered on the skin from the highly charged atmosphere, German electrical expert Professor Dieckmann later calculated the charge at the stern reached somewhere between 150,000 and 180,000 volts.
-Easily reaching the potential necessary to finally overcome the covering’s very high electrical resistance, the fabric became a conduction path to the grounded frame.
+Easily reaching the potential necessary to finally overcome the outer covering’s very high electrical resistance, the fabric’s insulating qualities were overcome and the fabric became a conduction path to the grounded frame.

 This was quite unlike bullets passing though fabric with miliseconds’ persistence, or even faster lightning strike passing through one end the framework and out the other.
-The fabric’s sudden conductivity to the corona’s flood of electrons making it a conductor ignited it, right where Lizze Tobin saw it, the area of highest potential.
+(The only insurance claim ever filed in the Graf Zeppelin’s long history was for bullet holes.
+Lightning strikes, a way of life for airships, left small holes with burnt edges that were routinely repaired.)
+The enormous corona hugging the insulating fabric – much like static electricity hugs a polystyrene coffee cup – had no path to ground and was not going anywhere fast.
+It lasted as long as needed to overpower the fabric’s resistance.
+Overcome, the fabric’s sudden conductivity to the corona’s flood of electrons, making it a conductor, ignited it, right where Lizze Tobin saw it – on the stern cap, the area of highest electric potential.